Explosion at Roswell fireworks facility leaves at least two people injured

 By Doha Madani and Andrew Blankstein

-At least two firefighters have been injured after an explosion at a firework storage facility south of Roswell, New Mexico, on Wednesday.
+Two firefighters sustained severe injuries in an explosion at a fireworks storage facility south of Roswell, New Mexico, on Wednesday.

-The firefighters were working in or around the storage area when an explosion occurred around 12:15 p.m local time, according to the City of Rosewell's Facebook page.
-They have been transported to a local hospital but the extent of the injuries are yet unknown.
+About 12 firefighters were packaging fireworks in the storage area for an upcoming Fourth of July display when the explosion occurred around 12:15 p.m local time, according to the New Mexico State Police.

-The warehouse was used to store fireworks used in large public shows.
+Two of the firefighters were air-lifted to a trauma center for life threatening injuries and the other ten were treated for minor injuries at the scene.

 Authorities have not said what caused the explosion.

-New Mexico State Police and the Bureau of Alcohol Tobacco, Firearms and Explosives are taking lead roles in the investigation.
+New Mexico State Police and the Bureau of Alcohol, Tobacco, Firearms and Explosives are taking lead roles in the investigation.
+Roswell Fire Department, Roswell Police Department, and the FBI are assisting.